ZJLiang6412/SynonymousImageCompression/README.md

 ## TL;DR:

-This paper attempts to establish an unified theoretical framework for perceptual image compression in a synonymous relationship-based semantic information theory viewpoint.
+This paper attempts to establish a unified theoretical framework for perceptual image compression in a synonymous relationship-based semantic information theory viewpoint.

 ## Abstract